 The Hertfordshire Bird Report 2015 was published in November 2016, with 84 pages packed with photographs and information about all our birds both common and rarities.
 Thanks to everyone who contributed for – again – bringing the report out well within a year of the date of the last record.
 The report is published in memory of its editor Ted Fletcher (1939-2016) who sadly died two months before it was published.
 It includes a tribute to Ted written by Jack Fearnside who designed the report and saw it through to publication.

 Copies have been distributed to all current members of Herts Bird Club.
-Non-members interested in obtaining a copy should contact the HNHS Secretary, as above.
+Non-members interested in obtaining a copy should contact the HNHS Secretary.

 The book is published in the same A4, hardback format as Birds of Hertfordshire and other popular HNHS atlases.
 It includes present-day and historic distribution maps for all 34 resident and migrant species recorded in recent years, together with an analysis of trend data.
 Its 272 pages also provide an expert evaluation of changing rural and urban landscapes and their impact on butterfly populations since the 1980s.
 Descriptions of more than 50 publicly accessible ‘top spots’ for butterflies are accompanied by maps and other information on visiting them.

 Payment can be made using your debit or credit card through our secure PayPal account.
 Orders will be acknowledged by e-mail.
 Alternatively send a cheque for £28 (or £25 if collecting the book), payable to 'Hertfordshire Natural History Society' together with your name, address, and telephone number to: Hertfordshire Natural History Society, c/o 250 Sandridge Road, St Albans, AL1 4AL.
 Add your email address if you wish for an immediate acknowledgement of your order.

 Our brilliant new book, Birds of Hertfordshire, describes all the species of birds ever recorded in the County, from our common garden birds though to the rarest.
 It is a full county avifauna and atlas including comprehensive information on where and when to see the birds and how their numbers and distribution have changed over the years.